-- 3. Environmental Review Compliance Documents for the EEM Project California Environmental Quality Act (CEQA) compliance for the EEM project must be complete and a copy of the County Clerk filed compliance documents submitted.
-(Appendix C). - 4.
+- Environmental Review Compliance Documents for the EEM Project California Environmental Quality Act (CEQA) compliance for the EEM project must be complete and a copy of the County Clerk filed compliance documents submitted.
+(Appendix C).
+A filed and stamped Notice of Exemptions or Notice of Determination must be submitted. - 4.
 Photographs Provide up to five (5) labeled color photographs of different views of the project site reflecting current conditions. - 5.
 Cost Estimate Provide a cost estimate reflecting all costs associated with the project.
 Identify costs included in the grant request and costs covered by other funding sources in separate columns.
 The cost of project elements funded by the EEM Grant should not be split between the grant and other funding sources.
 (See Appendix D for a sample format for development projects and Appendix E for a sample format for acquisition projects.)
-Cost estimates should include an individual line item for funding acknowledgment signage costs (See Appendix M).
+Cost estimates should include an individual line item for funding acknowledgment signage costs (See Appendix N).

 - 6. Community Engagement Plan Provide a detailed overview of the project's community engagement strategy.
 The plan should include past, current, and future activities to engage the community in the project planning, design, and implementation process. - 7.
-Location Map Provide a directional map, with enough detail to allow a person unfamiliar with the area to locate the project site. - 8.
+Project Area Map Provide a map of the general project area, with enough detail to allow a person unfamiliar with the area to locate the project site.
+For Resource Lands projects show nearby permanently protected lands.
+Sources for permanently protected land is provided in the Appendix R Available Resources. - 8.
+Property Data Sheet Provide the completed Property Data Sheet for all parcels included in the project (see Appendix F).
+Be sure to include properties that do not have parcel numbers, e.g., rights-of-way, etc. - 9.
 Assessor's Parcel Map Provide a photocopy of relevant assessor's parcel maps, with projects parcels highlighted and full parcel numbers clearly labeled.